AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/install-graphiql-aem-6-5.md

 ---
-title: Install GraphiQL IDE on AEM 6.5.X
+title: Install GraphiQL IDE on AEM 6.5
-description: Learn how to install and configure the GraphiQL IDE on AEM 6.5.X version
+description: Learn how to install and configure the GraphiQL IDE on AEM 6.5
 version: 6.5
 topic: Headless
 feature: GraphQL API